Nyubu/inter-process-communication/README.md

      To make it easy, do not allow interrupts during system calls or vice versa.

 ### Instruction set
-    1 = Load value\t		      Load the value into the AC 2 = Load addr		        Load the value at the address into the AC 3 = LoadInd addr	      Load the value from the address found in the given address into the AC (for example, if LoadInd 500, and 500 contains 100, then load from 100).
+    1 = Load value	       Load the value into the AC
+    2 = Load addr		       Load the value at the address into the AC 3 = LoadInd addr	       Load the value from the address found in the given address into the AC (for example, if LoadInd 500, and 500 contains 100, then load from 100).
     4 = LoadIdxX addr	    Load the value at (address+X) into the AC (for example, if LoadIdxX 500, and X contains 10, then load from 510).
     5 = LoadIdxY addr	    Load the value at (address+Y) into the AC 6 = LoadSpX		       Load from (Sp+X) into the AC (if SP is 990, and X is 1, load from 991).
     7 = Store addr		    Store the value in the AC into the address 8 = Get			          Gets a random int from 1 to 100 into the AC 9 = Put port		       If port=1, writes AC as an int to the screen If port=2, writes AC as a char to the screen 10 = AddX		          Add the value in X to the AC 11 = AddY		          Add the value in Y to the AC 12 = SubX		          Subtract the value in X from the AC 13 = SubY               Subtract the value in Y from the AC 14 = CopyToX            Copy the value in the AC to X 15 = CopyFromX          Copy the value in X to the AC